-The Program Administrator reports that case managers are required to have role clarification meeting where residents are given information on the limits to confidentiality.
-The residents are informed that all information would be immediately reported to proper authorities.
+Case managers are required to have role clarification meeting where residents are given information on the limits to confidentiality.
+The residents are informed that all information provided to a staff member, contractor, or volunteer would be immediately reported to proper authorities.
+The contact that a resident make with an outside emotional supportive agency or rape crisis center is limited to the specific agency's policies and procedures, and any applicable state or national laws.
 The case managers interviewed confirmed the meeting and the information provided to the residents.

-During the interview with the Crisis Counselor, she confirmed that she informs all residents prior to the beginning of services of the limits of confidentiality and the agency's mandatory reporting requirement for all incidents, reports, or suspicions of sexual abuse and sexual harassment.
+During the interview with the Crisis Counselor, he confirmed that she informs all residents prior to the beginning of services of the limits of confidentiality and the agency's mandatory reporting requirement for all incidents, reports, or suspicions of sexual abuse and sexual harassment.